PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 • Controlled directional force

-This improves precision without exposing hands.
+This ensures precision without exposing hands to risk.

 4. Supports Red Zone Safety Compliance